Hyun-Song Shin: Research contribution

 Global coordination games belong to a subfield of game theory that gained momentum in 1998 when he published an article with Stephen Morris.
 Shin and Morris considered a stylized currency crises model, in which traders observe the relevant fundamentals with small noise, and show that this leads to the selection of a unique equilibrium.
 This result is in stark contrast with models of complete information, which feature multiple equilibria.

 In 2011 he won the second Financial Times annual essay contest on banking regulation sponsored by the International Centre for Financial Regulation.
 He wrote about how the G-20 major economies could increase financial stability with macroprudential regulations that "leans against the credit cycle" using examples from the UK, South Korea, and the United States.
 Specifically, he "advocated a global tax on non-core banking liabilities as the best way to deflate bubbles".

 Shin argues that "financial firms systematically take more risk as asset prices rise", which means that the financial system's vulnerability "cannot be measured by price indicators like credit spreads or volatility.
 Instead, analysts should focus on quantities like the amount of assets on intermediary balance sheets and the liquidity and maturity mismatches between those assets and the liabilities used to fund them".

 Risk and Liquidity

 He is known for this 2010 book Risk and Liquidity which opens with a quote from an anonymous risk manager who says: "The value added of good risk management is that you can take more risks".
 He then says that financial risk is endogenous, due to the thinking expressed in this quote and makes an analogy with London's Millennium Bridge in which the instability was also endogenous.
 When the bridge lurched to the side, everyone adjusted their footing at exactly the same time, to avoid falling over, and this caused a synchronized oscillation.

+Endogenous Risk

+He is credited with coining the term endogenous risk, with his co-author Jon Danielsson which as opposed to exogenous risk, captures shocks to the financial system stemming from how financial system participants interact with each other, giving rise to internal mechanisms, such as feedback-loops and forced fire sales.